redis-stack/redis-stack-docs/docs/ui/insight/get-started.md

 brew install --cask redisinsight
 ```

-To start RedisInsight, from your Terminal, run this command.
+To start RedisInsight from your Terminal, run this command.

 ```
 redisinsight